 Did you know there’s a pocket of Italian history tucked deep in the forests near Knysna?
-Take a road trip to the little San Ambroso chapel in the Knysna forest and discover a little known part of Garden Route history.
+Take a road trip to the little San Ambroso chapel in the Knysna forest and discover a little known part of South Africa's Garden Route history.

 The tiny church has just four pews on either side of a central nave, which leads to a brightly painted fresco on the back wall.
 Two small rooms off to the sides house photos, documents and other historical info, turning the chapel into a museum.